 The treatment plan you have been given by your team is most likely to give you the best result.
 Not following this plan reduces the chances it will work as well.

-Sometimes changes to your chemotherapy schedule are unavoidable.
+However, sometimes changes to your chemotherapy schedule are unavoidable.

 Low white blood cell count.
-One of the reasons your blood work is checked just before lung cancer treatment is to look at your blood counts.
+One of the reasons your bloodwork is checked just before lung cancer treatment is to look at your blood counts.
 If your white blood cell count is too low, your cancer doctor may delay treatment.
 This is done for your safety.
 Receiving therapy would lower your white count even more.
 White blood cells fight infections.
 Giving you therapy while your white blood cell count is low could increase your risk for infection.

 Infection.
 If you have a fever or are feeling sick, your therapy may be delayed until you feel better.
 This is done for your safety, so you can recover from the infection.

+Toxicity.
 If your dose of lung cancer chemotherapy causes side effects severe enough to delay treatment, your cancer doctor may lower your dose of chemotherapy.
 This may make it safer for you.
 If you are too sick or weak to receive chemotherapy, your treatment will be delayed.

 Radiation therapy works best when you receive it without interruption.
 Radiation therapy is given in two ways.
 In one form of therapy, it is given every weekday to cover a large area of the chest.
-In a second form, if therapy is only needed to a very small area, radiation can be given in very high doses in a few treatments.
+In a second form, if therapy is needed only to a very small area, radiation can be given in very high doses in a few treatments.
 Radiation is designed to be done in a string of treatments or “fractions.”
 Each fraction adds up to a whole number of radiation given.
 Similar to chemotherapy, reducing the overall dose of radiation therapy can mean your cancer treatment may not be as successful.